pemmenegger/cea-scenescript/README.md

 ## Run Computations and Evaluations on Euler Cluster

 SceneScript is set up on the Euler Cluster, allowing you to run computations seamlessly.
 Since it operates within a shared cluster space, any changes you make will impact all users.
 To preserve version history and track important results or modifications, consider pushing them to the Git repository.
 Git is already installed on Euler Cluster.
+Ask me for access to this repository.

 1. Open Jupyter Notebook on Euler Cluster: [https://jupyter.euler.hpc.ethz.ch/hub/spawn](https://jupyter.euler.hpc.ethz.ch/hub/spawn)
 2. Navigate to the following directory in the GUI: `/cluster/project/dewolf/pemmenegger/scenescript`